medic/cht-docs/content/en/apps/guides/offline/_index.md

 Any new client that connects to a network will get an IP address from a Dynamic Host Configuration Protocol (DHCP) server.
 It is critical that the DHCP server for the LAN the CHT is on instructs all clients to use the DNS server configured above.

-This is the final piece for any client, specifically Android clients, on the LAN to successfully connect to the CHT server and correctly use it's TLS certificate.
+This is the final piece for any client, specifically Android clients, on the LAN to successfully connect to the CHT server and correctly use its TLS certificate.

 ### Wi-Fi AP